3 Natural Ways Of Preventing and Treating Food Allergies and Sensitivities

 Regarding food intolerances, I think it is more accessible to prevent them than to fix them.

-To avoid the development of food intolerances, we need to introduce both liver and eggs into our children’s diets from an early age.
+To avoid the development of food intolerances, we must introduce both liver and eggs into our children’s diets from an early age.

-For example, beginning with eating liver once or twice a week and eating egg yolks every day or every other day.
+For example, we begin with eating liver once or twice a week and eating egg yolks every day or every other day.

 Secondly, avoid the unnecessary use of NSAIDs.
 There are many natural and safer alternatives to NSAIDs.